-If you arrive at a household and the XXX is present but all PSM's have moved to an unknown address, return the coversheet to Chelmsford as soon as possible for tracing.
-Please remember, you must follow all PSM(s), even if they are children who are not yet eligible for interview - and interview anyone living with them.
-Please attempt to gain new addresses for all PSM movers.
+If you arrive at a household and the PSM is present but all XXX's have moved, return the coversheet to Chelmsford.

+Remember, you must follow all PSM(s), even if they are children who are not yet eligible for interview and interview anyone living with them.